Steering Group on Prevention of Respiratory Infections

 The 2024 edition of EU Flu Day brought together policymakers, academics, health professionals, and industry leaders, to discuss the importance of data surveillance and digitalisation in achieving 75% vaccination uptake for flu as well as for RSV and COVID-19.

 By collecting and publishing harmonised data on flu, COVID-19, and RSV in a timely manner, the EU can better understand and address barriers to vaccination.
-Digital tools such as electronic vaccination registries are also an essential resources for improving vaccine confidence and supporting data-driven public health actions.
+Digital tools such as electronic vaccination registries are also an essential resource for improving vaccine confidence and supporting data-driven public health actions.

-Watch the recording here.
+Watch the recording here

 EU Flu Day 2023